 We have almost a whole term when they join us in Year 7 devoted to ‘being a scientist’ with students learning the skills necessary to support them in their Science lessons.
-This includes understanding all of the safety procedures and how to recognise, name and draw Scientific apparatus as well as planning and carrying out their own investigations.
+This includes understanding all of the safety procedures and how to recognise, name and draw scientific apparatus as well as planning and carrying out their own investigations.
 This is a theme that carries on throughout our KS3 curriculum.
 Students will be taught in mixed ability groups up until Easter of Year 9 and then students will be tiered into Triple or Combined Science groups for GCSE.
-We test students every term and all students will complete an end of year test.
+We test students every term and all students will practice test questions with every topic they study.

 |Year 7||Year 8||Year 9|